I tried, so hard, and for so long, to ignore the news, to ignore the protestors, and to not learn anything about the latest liberal outrage.

 Reliance on social approval is a terrible thing!

-This study http://mic.com/articles/92479/psychologists-have-uncovered-a-troubling-feature-of-people-who-seem-too-nice isn't really about "niceness" as it claims, so much as about the politeness that stems from a high reliance on social approval.
+This study http://mic.com/articles/92479/ psychologists-have-uncovered-a -troubling-feature-of-people-w ho-seem-too-nice isn't really about "niceness" as it claims, so much as about the politeness that stems from a high reliance on social approval.
 In other words, ASDs are a lot less likely to hurt others in order to fit in or be accepted.

 The typical human will deliberately choose what they know to be a wrong answer, just so they can fit in with everyone else: http://www.simplypsychology.org/asch-conformity.html